dustymugs/cmr/flags.md

 ## Training Flags

-Flags were extracted with the following and then postprocessed
+Extract flags with the following and then postprocess

 ```
 cd /cmr